School-of-Code-HQ/pt_week-2/README.md

 ## Learning Journey 🗺

 The following tasks are for you to do in your own time, on your own and with your pair.
 They all will help you work towards meeting this week's objectives.
-Take your time, enjoy the process, and read around each part.
+Take your time, enjoy the process and read around each part.

 ### HTML and CSS Next Steps 👣